akmartinez1/BASIC-Computer-Games/the_games/001_acey_ducey/basic/readme.txt

 This is the retyped source code from the original publication.

-An effort has bee made to recreate the original published text complete with published errors.
+An effort has been made to recreate the original published text complete with published errors.
 Because this project is manually entered and processed some errors by me or contributors may have been introduced and not noticed for correction.
 If an error is found in the original source code or published